This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Add Veggies: If the hominy isn’t veggie enough add diced zucchini or peppers for a bit more of a vegetable umph.

-• Cheese: Monterey jack is a classic cheese used in southwest cooking, but you can use cheddar, pepper jack or colby jack as well.
+• Cheese:ย Use Monterey Jack, a classic cheese in Southwest cooking, or try cheddar, pepper jack, or colby jack instead.
 Try a mixture of cheeses if you like to experiment.

 • Make it a Main Dish: Turn this side dish into a main dish by adding some protein.
 Cook up some chicken, chorizo, or kielbasa and stir into the hominy mixture before baking and now you’ve got a side and main dish all in one.
 Throw in some fruit, homemade horchata and ooey gooey chocolate chip cookies and dinner is done!